cometbft/cometbft/docs/references/config/config.toml.md

 The value `0` is undefined.

 ### mempool.max_tx_bytes
-Maximum size of a single transaction accepted into the mempool.
+Maximum size in bytes of a single transaction accepted into the mempool.
 ```toml
 max_tx_bytes = 1048576
 ```